allmonday/tour-of-gulp/README.md

 # tour-of-gulp

-use gulp and a maintainable gulp
+how to have a maintainable gulp

 ## configs of each status